yeekom/VoRalra/README.md

 - **The different states in the US isnt showing.
 It is bc of limitations with the IP location checker.**

 - **Some servers might not show like France, again bc of limitations bc of the IP location checker.**
+- **If you are located in the US the Best Ping button wont work.
+Dw there is a warning if you press it just in case**
 </details>